y4nder/YAuth-Kit/README.md

 - Modify a **single type** to suit a specific use case, such as customizing the response from the sign-in operation.
 - Keep the other types in the class or function unchanged to avoid unnecessary changes.

-Here's the part you requested, focusing on how to configure the endpoint configuration:

 ---